Skip advert

 Will I be prosecuted if a hire car or work vehicle I drove wasn’t taxed?

 Enforcement action is usually taken against the registered keeper of an untaxed car, not the driver.
-Regardless of the vehicle’s ownership, you as the driver have a responsibility to ensure the vehicle is road-legal.
+Regardless of the vehicle’s ownership, you as the driver have a responsibility to ensure it is road-legal.

 It’s also worth noting that tax discs haven’t been issued since October 2014.
 The entire process is now taken care of online.